EGeorge2021r/Challenge2_Repo/loan_qualifier_app/README.md

 3. pathlib
 4. csv library
 frameworks
-Windows 10 operating was used in executing the python coding.
+Windows 10 operating system used in executing the python coding.
-The command line interface application used is git bash and VS code which has a built in CLI.
+git bash and VS code which has a built in CLI and libraries are used for the project.

 This project leverages python 3.9 with the following packages: